aws-samples/aws-blockchain-node-runners/lib/bitcoin-core/README.md

 **Replacing the Credentials and Restarting the Node to Apply Updates**

 - Replace the old `rpcauth` value from the `bitcoin.conf` file with the new one.
-Make sure that you change the placeholder value for `[new rpcauth string with escape char]`:
+Make sure that you change the placeholder value for `[new rpcauth string with escape char]` (this is printed to the terminal after running the `generateRPCAuth` script):

   ```
   sudo docker exec -it bitcoind sh -c "sed -i 's/^rpcauth=.*/rpcauth=[new rpcauth string with escape char]/' /root/.bitcoin/bitcoin.conf"